-- Staff - Teams and Officials -Players and staff should arrive with face coverings or facemasks. - Staff Entry Point(s) The venue shall designate specific entry points for venue staff, personnel from Broadcast, Media, League Staff, third party vendors, and any other staff on a matchday.
+- D. ENTRY POINTS (Guidance for venue/club operations and security on matchday.) - Teams, staff and officials all should arrive wearing face coverings or facemasks. - Staff Entry Point(s) The venue shall designate specific entry points for venue staff, personnel from broadcast, media, league staff, third party vendors, and any other staff on a matchday.
 If necessary, this includes opening various entry points for employees, based on department. - All individuals that enter the venue will need to complete the approved Screening Assessment which includes a questionnaire as well as a temperature assessment.
-The questionnaire asks about any: - Current and recent COVID-19 symptoms, - Travel within the last 14 days, - Known exposure to anyone COVID-19 (+) or presumed COVID-19 (+) - Any concern that may have been exposed to the virus. - A PPE distribution point can be positioned either before or after the search and screening security process. - Team / Officiating Crew Entry Point Establish an entry point where players, coaching staff, team medical staff, and officials will initially arrive. - Each entry point must be confirmed and communicated to the appropriate stakeholders prior to any player and/or official arrival to the venue. - The route to the locker room needs to be as direct as possible and the path should be clear of any personnel without a working function to maintain appropriate physical distances and limit interaction. - Where possible doors should be kept open to minimize the use of door handles or knobs.
+The questionnaire asks about any: - Current and recent COVID-19 symptoms, - Travel within the last 14 days, - Known exposure to anyone COVID-19 (+) or presumed COVID-19 (+), and - Any concern that may have been exposed to the virus. - Or any pending COVID test status; if someone has a pending COVID test they should not access the facilities - A PPE distribution point can be positioned either before or after the search and screening security process. - Team/Officiating Crew Entry Point Establish an entry point where players, coaching staff, team medical staff, and officials will initially arrive. - Each entry point must be confirmed and communicated to the appropriate stakeholders prior to any player and/or official arrival to the venue. - The route to the locker room needs to be as direct as possible and the path should be clear of any personnel without a working function to maintain appropriate physical distances and limit interaction. - Where possible doors should be kept open to minimize the use of door handles or knobs.

-Teams/ Officials will be tested prior to the match as part of an ongoing testing protocol.
+Teams/Officials will be tested prior to the match as part of an ongoing testing protocol.
 Upon arrival, the teams and officials will immediately make their way to the designated locker room.
-Anyone who arrives on their own outside of the organized ground transportation will be required to a temperature check at the venue prior to entry (Player, Official, Technical or Support Staff, or Medical Staff).
+Anyone who arrives on their own outside of the organized ground transportation will be required to a temperature check at the venue prior to entry (player, official, technical or support staff, or medical staff).

-As part of the hygiene protocols, Team members and Officials should utilize a designated sanitizing area or station and follow the proper hand-washing protocols by washing their hands with soap and water for at least twenty (20) seconds.
+As part of the hygiene protocols, team members and officials should utilize a designated sanitizing area or station and follow the proper hand-washing protocols by washing their hands with soap and water for at least twenty (20) seconds.
 The groups will wipe down their equipment with alcohol-based hand wipes and disinfect their equipment as necessary.

-For all arrivals, efforts shall be made to minimize the number of common surfaces to touch, (e.g. doors need to remain open with a stopper or another item, auto doors need to be set to open, and door closers need to be removed).
-In the case that a door is not able to be kept open, venue personnel are encouraged to bump doors open with a hip or to use a foot on a kick plate.
+For all arrivals, efforts shall be made to minimize the number of common surfaces to touch (e.g., doors need to remain open with a stopper or another item, auto doors need to be set to open, and door closers need to be removed).
+In the event that a door is not able to be kept open, venue personnel are encouraged to bump doors open with a hip or to use a foot on a kick plate.